SS Atlanta: Final voyage

-The Atlanta today
+Wrecksite

 The remains of the Atlanta lie in 17 ft of water on the sandy bottom of Lake Michigan.
 She is 1.02 miles north-northeast of Amsterdam Park's boat launch in the town of Cedar Grove.
 The outline of the Atlanta is mostly complete, and can be seen from above, in some places her hull is up to 10 ft high.
 Remains of the Atlantas diagonal bracing and hogging trusses can be seen at the wreck site.
 The inside of her hull is filled remnants of piping, bits of her plumbing, electricity, propulsion machinery and various pieces of warped metal.
 Her propeller shaft, pillow block, shaft log and stuffing box can all be seen near or in her wreck.
 In 2016 students from the East Carolina University worked with the Wisconsin Historical Society to document, and survey her wreck.
 In 2021 it was included within the boundaries of the Wisconsin Shipwreck Coast National Marine Sanctuary.